FAQ

 How many tickets do I get?

-Each solo performer is entitled to bring 2 guests.
-To make sharing allocated tickets easier for families whose children are in a duet or small ensemble, each of these performers may bring a single guest: 2 tickets for a duet; 3 tickets for a trio; etc. If you are performing as part of a school ensemble, your guests will each need to purchase a $10 ticket.
-These are available through our website at the time of registration, or at the venue on the day of the festival.
+Each solo performer is entitled to bring 2 adult guests.
+(Kids are free.)
+To make sharing allocated tickets easier for families whose children are in a duet or small ensemble, each of these performers may bring a single guest: 2 tickets for a duet; 3 tickets for a trio; 4 for a quartet; etc. If you are performing as part of a school ensemble, your adult guests will each need to purchase a $10 ticket.
+(Kids are free.)
+These are available through our website at the time of registration, on our tickets page, or at the venue on the day of the festival.

 Do I still get tickets if I'm in a school ensemble?

 No. School ensembles are not charged to enter Pelham Music Festival.
-Your guests will each need to purchase a $10 ticket.
+Your adult guests will each need to purchase a ticket.
+(Kids are free.)
 These are available through our website, or at the venue on the day of the festival.

 Can we buy extra tickets?